JulieTim/assembly/proposals/effective-meetings/pool-of-facilitators.md

 # Pool of Facilitators

-Create and maintain a register facilitators, perhaps with a spreadsheet.
+Create and maintain a register of facilitators, perhaps with a spreadsheet.

 Invite people to join the pool of facilitators.